 - Quitting reduces the risk that you will encounter job loss, legal issues, or financial problems.

 - You will be able to safely breastfeed, providing all the benefits of doing so to your child (and yourself).

 - Residential treatment provides 24/7 medical care and support, generally in non-hospital settings.
 If your addiction is relatively severe, this is an excellent option.
-You will live at the treatment center and, depending on the program, your treatment could last 30 to 90 days (or longer).
+You will live at the treatment center and, depending on the program, your treatment could last 30 days to 90 days (or longer).
 Standard treatment regimens will include individual and group behavioral therapy.
-Some residential programs may offer complementary therapeutic interventions and other health and wellness activities such as art therapy, yoga and meditation, exercise programs, and specialized nutrition programs.
+Some residential programs may offer complementary therapeutic interventions and other health and wellness activities, such as art therapy, yoga and meditation, exercise programs, and specialized nutrition programs.